-The following DC side fuses have been provided for internal protection of the DC input side.
-The fuses are 32V, Automotive Type Blade Fuses, Type "ATO" by Littel Fuse or equivalent:
+Table 10.1 below gives details of DC side fuses that have been provided for internal protection of the DC input side.
+The fuses are 32V, Automotive Type Blade Fuses, Type "ATO" by Littel Fuse or equivalent.
+The fuses are soldered to the PCB.